siddharth25pandey/Event-Booking-Website/README.md

 # Event Management Platform
 `Event Booking G-20` website is basically for entertainment purpose, In this webapp, a user can book events tickets by choosing the different theatres and timings accordingly.
 The user also can see some events happening around them and can attend the events.
-It is hosted at https://g20eventbooking.netlify.app
+It is hosted at [Demo] https://g20eventbooking.netlify.app

 ## Motivation
 As demands of an automatic system in the management sector are high, we need to develop a unique web app for Event Management System.